Monitor Office compatibility and deployments by using Office Telemetry Dashboard

 Message that enables saved copies of Telemetry Dashboard

-Reopen the Telemetry Dashboard Excel worksheet that had the error message.
+Reopen the Office Telemetry Dashboard Excel worksheet that had the error message.

 You see the error message "Telemetry Processor service(s) have errors."

-When you view a worksheet in Telemetry Dashboard, you might see the following message:
+When you view a worksheet in Office Telemetry Dashboard, you might see the following message:

-The Telemetry Processor error message is displayed when no agents have reported any data to the dashboard, or if the Telemetry Processor hasn't inserted any data to the database for a day.
+This error message is displayed when no agents have reported any data to the dashboard, or if the processor hasn't inserted any data to the database for a day.

-For more information, see the log file (%windows%\ServiceProfiles\NetworkService\AppData\Local\Temp\dperrorlog.txt on the computer where Telemetry Processor is running).
+For more information, see the log file (%windows%\ServiceProfiles\NetworkService\AppData\Local\Temp\dperrorlog.txt on the computer where processor is running).

 In addition, do the following:

-Verify the network connection between the telemetry processor and the Telemetry Dashboard is working as expected.
+Verify the network connection between the processor and the Office Telemetry Dashboard is working as expected.

 In Service in Control Panel, verify that the Office Telemetry Processor service is running.